ahuffman/ansible-k8s-master/README.md

 * k8s_logtostderr: true

 ####install cockpit and kubernetes plugin?
-*italic*Please note, this will rip out the default RHEL cockpit to be able to install the cockpit-kubernetes package and dependencies from the CentOS7 Extras repository
+****Please note, this will rip out the default RHEL cockpit to be able to install the cockpit-kubernetes package and dependencies from the CentOS7 Extras repository****
 * k8s_cockpit: true

 ####is the master also a node/minion?